-"Danger to Self: On the Front Line with an ER Psychiatrist" has just become available as an audio book via Audible, Inc.
+"Danger to Self: On the Front Line with an ER Psychiatrist" is now accessible as an audio book via Audible, Inc.

 Accolades & Awards